codmccabe/Math1431/README.md

 # Math1431
-My Course Content for Math 1431 at the College of DuPage
+My Course Content for Math 1431 at the College of DuPage.

+Hello World!